LazaUK/ORAS-OCIArtifact-CLI/README.md

 # ORAS and Docker CLI: Building Custom Images from OCI Artifacts

-This repository demonstrates how to generate **OCI artifact** with **ORAS CLI** client and then build a customised Docker image of an Nginx web service from that artifact.
+This guide walks you through generating an **OCI artifact** with the **ORAS CLI** client and then building a customised Docker image of an Nginx web service from that artifact.
 It includes a sample tarball and Dockerfile to facilitate end-to-end testing, from creating an OCI artifact to deploying a fully functional Web site.

 > [!NOTE]
 > - An [Open Container Initiative (OCI)](https://opencontainers.org/) artifact is a standardised, portable and secure way to package and distribute software.